The Polite Code Reviewer

 And the first “code reading” that I do

-So to really® read the PR before post any comments is something that works very well for me (I guess).
+So to really® read the PR before posting any comments is something that works very well for me (I guess).

 Emphasize the goods before bashing the bads

 As alien as that concept may appear I really (want to) believe that the main concern of the code reviewer is to emphasize the good stuffs.
-This way those can find the atmosphere to they keep poping up.
+This way those delicate things can find the atmosphere to keep blooming.

-IMHO it’s much more effective to avoid bad coding from “happening” than just complain when it happens.
+IMHO it’s way more effective to avoid bad coding from “happening” than to just complain when it happens.
 And no worries or false hopes:

 bad code is going “to happen”